AngieD8615/PuppyRescue/README.md

-# puppyrescue
+# PuppyRescue

-This app allows puppy fosters to share information regarding the puppies they are fostering to potential adpoters.
+This app allows puppy fosters to share information regarding the puppies they are fostering to people looking to adopt from the rescue.
 This app includes:

-1. Available puppy feed
+1. A dynamic feed displaying available puppies
-2. Form for fosters to post about their puppy
-3. Form for admin to put info about each puppy, add/remove puppies to the available list.
+2. A form for admin to add incoming puppies
+3. A form for fosters to give information on the puppy that they are currently fostering

+![Puppy Rescue main feed] (puppyRescueFeed.png)
+## Tech
+NodeJS, Express, MongoDb, Mongoose, React, HTML, Material-UI Used AWS S3 buckets for loading images
+Built using a RESTful API
+Was deployed on Heroku

 ## Building and running on localhost